liveryvideo/wifi-test-device/README.md

 The server should now be running and can be accessed on your `localhost` on port 80.

 # Automatic installation
+Make sure you have rebooted the system after the first kernel update to ensure ip-tables functions correctly.

 Install the nececary packages:

     sudo apt install git